Kulananda/.github/profile/README.md

 ## Hi there 👋

 🙋‍♀️ A short introduction - This is a private organization for which includes tests about my personal blog and repos that relate to the content that I create.
+And also the opensource projects that will make someone life somewhere a tiny bit easier.

 🌈 Contribution guidelines - Currently there is bearly anything you can contribute to, so.
 I will add it once I have some repos that we can collaborate upon 😉.